wccalvin/modern_perl/README.md

-# Modern Perl
+# Notes of Perl with examples
-## This repository is a collection of perl scripts
-**The examples listed here are created using version 5.22.0**
+*The examples listed here are created using version 5.22.0*